KhosroBahrami/ObjectDetection_YOLOv3_Tensorflow/README.md

 ### High-resolution classifier

-The YOLO training composes of 2 phases.
+The YOLOv1 training composes of 2 phases.
 First, we train a classifier network like VGG16.
 Then we replace the fully connected layers with a convolution layer and retrain it end-to-end for the object detection.
-YOLO trains the classifier with 224 × 224 pictures followed by 448 × 448 pictures for the object detection.
+YOLOv1 trains the classifier with 224 × 224 pictures followed by 448 × 448 pictures for the object detection.
 YOLOv2 starts with 224 × 224 pictures for the classifier training but then retune the classifier again with 448 × 448 pictures using much fewer epochs.
 This makes the detector training easier and moves mAP up by 4%.

 ### Convolutional with Anchor Boxes
 As indicated in the YOLO paper, the early training is susceptible to unstable gradients.
 Initially, YOLO makes arbitrary guesses on the boundary boxes.
 These guesses may work well for some objects but badly for others resulting in steep gradient changes.
 In early training, predictions are fighting with each other on what shapes to specialize on.